-- Plagiarism of any nature - Collusion by working collaboratively with other learners to produce work that is submitted as individual learner work - Copying (including the use of ICT to aid copying) - Deliberate destruction of another's work - Fabrication of results or evidence - False declaration of authenticity in relation to the contents of a portfolio or coursework - Impersonation by pretending to be someone else in order to produce the work for another or arranging for another to take one's place in an assessment / examination / test.
+- Plagiarism of any nature including the misuse of AI tools. - Collusion by working collaboratively with other learners to produce work that is submitted as individual learner work. - Copying (including the use of ICT to aid copying). - Deliberate destruction of another's work. - Fabrication of results or evidence. - False declaration of authenticity in relation to the contents of a portfolio or coursework. - Impersonation by pretending to be someone else in order to produce the work for another or arranging for another to take one's place in an assessment/examination/test.